snaplet/docs-old/docs/03-getting-started/04-capturing.md

 snaplet snapshot share feed-synthesize
 ```

-You now have a fresh "nugget of transformed data 🐥" that is saved to the `.snaplet/snapshots` directory.
+You now have a fresh "nugget of data 🍗" that is saved to the `.snaplet/snapshots` directory.
 The snapshot contains the schema, some metadata, and the data in CSV format.

 All the right ingredients your team members need to restore your database!